dynamotechnologies/employee-mvp/README.md

 This project uses rspec, so to run the test suite, just run `rspec`

+This will automatically generate a code coverage report, `index.html` found in the `coverage` directory in your project root.

+### Development
+In addition to making sure our code coverage is high, also run `rubocop` to get suggestions on potential code smells that you should clean up.

 ### Running the server
 ```
 rails server